Wang-BrainBody-Lab/Documentation/Server.md

 Use `screen -ls` to verify the SCREEN session has been started there.
 Attach to this session using `screen -r`.
 Within the session, you can start any number of shells you need and run any processes you need.
 All the processes together will share the CPUs and memory specified at job submision.

-### Memory of SLURM jobs
+### Memory usage of SLURM jobs
-If you don't how many memory you will use.
-To determine the memory needs of your job, follow these steps:
+If you don't know how much memory you will use.
+You can determine the memory needs of your job with the following steps:

 1. **Run Jobs with Increasing Memory:**
    - Submit jobs with gradually increasing memory.